AgibotTech/OmniHand-Pro-2025/README.md

 ## Overview

-OmniHand Pro 2025 is a professional dexterous hand featuring precise operation, flexible control, 0.1N-level tactile closed-loop system, and multi-modal sensing capabilities (position, force sensing, proximity detection, etc.).
-With its lightweight anthropomorphic design, it can be widely applied in scientific research, entertainment performances, exhibition guidance, and industrial scenarios.
-To facilitate rapid development and application, we provide the OmniHand Pro 2025 SDK development kit with both Python and C++ API interfaces for hand control and data acquisition.
+OmniHand Pro 2025 is a 12-degree-of-freedom professional dexterous hand featuring precise operation and flexible control capabilities.
+It is equipped with tactile sensors and multiple control modes (position control, force control, hybrid control), making it suitable for a wide range of applications including research and education, entertainment and commercial performances, exhibition guidance, and industrial scenarios.
+To facilitate rapid development and application by users, we provide the accompanying OmniHand Pro 2025 SDK development package, which supports both Python and C++ API interfaces for implementing dexterous hand control and data acquisition functions.

 ![](document/pic/hand.jpg)